regebro/moving-big-projects/moving-big-projects.rst

 .. note::

-    So, let's go back back to the stoneage.
+    But let's start at the beginning, back in the stoneage.

 ----